julianpeeters/picklebuffer-example/README.md

 picklebuffer-example
 ====================

-Trying figure out how to write an arbitrary scala signature
+Uses a PickleBuffer to read and write Scala signatures, towards the goal of figuring out how to write an arbitrary Scala signature.

+Please see other branches for examples.